How much does a $50,000 auto dealer bond cost in Alabama?

 How to become a motor vehicle dealer in Alabama

-There are additional licensing requirements for applicants wishing to obtain status as a designated agent.
+All dealers, with the exception of wholesale dealers, are required to become a designated agent.
+There are additional licensing requirements for applicants needing to obtain status as a designated agent.

 Ready to get started?